-Arrowroot is available in the late fall through the early spring months.
+Arrowroot is available in the late fall through early spring.

-Arrowroot is most often cooked prior to consumption, unless making starch from the roots.
-The white tubers can be prepared like potatoes and roasted or grated or chopped and added to soups or stews.
-Arrowroot can be cut into pieces and fried like chips; they are said to be more flavorful than potatoes.
+Arrowroot is commonly cooked prior to consumption when using the rhizome fresh, and it can be peeled, sliced, and prepared similarly to water-chestnuts.
+The white flesh can also be prepared like potatoes, roasted, grated, or chopped and added to soups or stews, or it can be cut into pieces and fried like chips.
 When included in soups, the root will have a slight thickening effect, but not nearly the same as the powdered Arrowroot starch.
-Making flour from Arrowroot is a relatively laborious process that includes stripping the thin skin from the roots, smashing them, letting the pulp sit in water, straining the pulp and allowing the released starch to settle to the bottom.
-The water is changed out several times and the collected starch is laid out in the sun to dry.
+Making flour from Arrowroot is a relatively laborious process that includes stripping the thin skin from the roots, smashing them, letting the pulp sit in water, straining the pulp, and allowing the released starch to settle to the bottom.
+The water is changed out several times, and the collected starch is laid out in the sun to dry.
 The process can take up to two days, depending on evaporation time.
 The resulting white powder has a look and texture similar to cornstarch.
-The root will keep in a cool, dark environment for up to two months.
-When ready to use, Arrowroot will keep in the refrigerator for up to two weeks.
+Arrowroot powder remains clear and flavorless and is used in custards, glazes, sauces, jellies, pies, gravies, and baked goods.
+It is important to note that the powder should be made into a slurry, or a cool liquid mixture, before adding to hot temperature-wise mixtures to ensure that the powder does not clump.
+Arrowroot will keep in a cool, dark environment for up to two months.
+When sliced, Arrowroot will keep in the refrigerator for up to two weeks.

 The White House Cookbook published in 1887 had several recipes featuring Arrowroot powder.
 One recipe was for a dessert similar to panna cotta, called blanc-mange.
-Another recipe called for Arrowroot milk porridge and yet another for Arrowroot wine jelly, given to ease symptoms of the sick.
-Arrowroot can also be candied, just as eryngo (the root of the sea-holly plant) and other roots were candied in late 17th century England.
-The “sweetmeat” confection was created by boiling the peeled root in a simple syrup flavored with rosewater or lemon, then dried and dusted with powdered sugar.
+Other recipes included Arrowroot milk porridge and an Arrowroot wine jelly that was given to ease cold and flu symptoms.
+Arrowroot can also be candied, just as eryngo and other roots were candied in late 17th century England.
+The “sweetmeat” confection was created by boiling the peeled rhizome in a simple syrup flavored with rosewater or lemon, then dried and dusted with powdered sugar.

 Recipes that include Arrowroot.
 One is easiest, three is harder.